Skip to main content

 Which Git credentials are used for which actions in Pipelines?

-Expected behaviour for the use of individual versus team-shared Git credentials during automated Pipeline use.
+Expected behavior for using individual versus team-shared Git credentials during automated pipeline use.

-During the setup of a team-shared automated Pipeline, you're instructed to use an integration user within Git.
+During the setup of an automated pipeline, you're instructed to use an integration user within Git.
 These credentials are then used to create the Pipeline.
 Each user of the Pipeline is then expected to add their own individual Git credentials.
-It's these credentials that we use the majority of the time.
+We use these credentials the majority of the time.

 We do this so that the history of actions in Git is as accurate as possible.
-You'll know which user initiated which action.
+You'll know which user initiated each action.

-However, we don't always use team-shared credentials for Pipeline actions (there are two exceptions when we don't), and this article confirms when to expect this to occur.
+However, we don't always use team-shared credentials for pipeline actions (there are two exceptions), and this article confirms when to expect this to occur.

-Manual indicates it's a user-initiated action.
-Automatic indicates that it's an automatic behaviour, not directly triggered by the users action.
-All of the actions listed below are actions taken in Gearset, rather than directly in Git.
+Manual indicates a user-initiated action, while Automatic indicates an automatic behavior not directly triggered by the user's action.
+All of the actions listed below are taken in Gearset, not directly in Git.

 Individual Git credentials: